HighFive-OPJ/OPJ-Corpus/README.md

 <p>We have made final two annotation campaigns.
 In the first round, we made an annotation with 3 annotators and in the final round we made a single annotation for all the 3259 sentences.</p>
 <p>We used a total of five sentiments for the two final annotations.
 We used 1 for negative, 2 for neutral, 3 for positive, 4 for mixed and 5 for sarcasm.</p>
 <p>We have created a new code that would help us to calculate the inter-rater agreement more easily and effectively using fleiss Kappa.</p>
+<p>The inter-rater agreement we got in the end is 0.7961 and that is a substantial agreement.</p>